-Current utility-scale wind turbines installed in the US range from a 1-MW generator with a 57-meter rotor diameter on a 65-meter tower to a 3-MW generator with a 114-meter rotor diameter on an 120-meter tower.
-The average capacity of all wind turbines installed in the U.S. in 2009 was 1.75 MW, up from 1.67 MW in 2008.
-Many manufacturers are developing larger turbine models for both land-based and offshore applications.
+Current utility-scale wind turbines installed in the US range from 100 kW generator platforms to a 3.6-MW generator with a 116-meter rotor diameter on an 82-meter tower.
+The average capacity of all wind turbines installed in the U.S. in 2012 was 1.95 MW, consistent with installations in 2011.
+Many manufacturers are developing larger turbine models capable of being deployed in areas with lower wind speeds and in offshore applications.

-In 2009 alone, the U.S. wind industry installed over 5,700 turbines.
-To install that number of turbines, the U.S. industry required 17,000 blades and the same number of tower sections, approximately 3.2 million bolts, 36,000 miles of rebar, and 1.7 million cubic yards of concrete (enough for more than 7,630 miles of 4-foot wide sidewalk).
+In 2012 alone, the U.S. wind industry installed over 6,700 turbines.
+To install that number of turbines, the U.S. industry required 20,100 blades and the same number of tower sections, approximately 3.2 million bolts, 36,000 miles of rebar, and 1.7 million cubic yards of concrete (enough for more than 7,630 miles of 4 foot-wide sidewalk).
 There are over 8,000 components in each turbine assembly.

 The rotor for a typical utility-scale wind turbine includes three high-tech blades, a hub, and a spinner.
 The blades are one of the most critical aspects for a wind turbine and are considered a strategic component by wind turbine OEMs.
 Most manufacturers create multiple blade types for a single wind turbine in order to enhance performance in different wind conditions.
 The blades range in size from about 34 to 55 meters and are made of laminated materials – such as composites, balsa wood, carbon fiber, and fiberglass – that have high strength-to-weight ratios.
-These materials are molded into airfoils to generate lift which causes the rotor to turn.
+These materials are molded into airfoils to generate lift, which causes the rotor to turn.
 The blades also often include material to protect against lightning strikes.
-They are bolted onto the hub, with a pitch mechanism interposed to allow the blade to rotate about its axis to take advantage of varying wind speeds.
-The longest blade made by LM Glasfiber, the world’s largest wind turbine blade supplier, is 61.5 meters long and is made for the 5-MW REPower turbine.
+They are bolted onto the hub, with a pitch mechanism interposed to allow the blade to rotate about its axis to take advantage of varying wind speeds

 The hub is covered by a nose cone.
-The nose cone is designed primarily with aesthetics in mind but can protect the hub slightly from the environment.
+The nose cone is designed primarily with aesthetics in mind but can provide some protection from the environment for the hub.
 The nose cone is manufactured with composites similar to those used for the blades.

 The heart of the wind turbine is its electricity generating system.
 Inside the nacelle of a typical wind turbine, the rotor drives a large shaft into a gearbox, which steps up the revolutions per minute to a speed suitable for the electrical generator.
 A wind turbine gearbox must be robust enough to handle the frequent changes in torque caused by changes in the wind speed.
 The gearbox requires a lubrication system to minimize wear.
 Wind turbines being sold in the U.S. have either induction or permanent-magnet generators, depending on the model being sold.
 Induction generators are more common and require a gearbox as described.